MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 ### <a name="security-filters-limit-a-users-access-to-specific-records-in-a-table"></a>Security filters limit a user's access to specific records in a table

 For record-level security in [!INCLUDE[prod_short](includes/prod_short.md)], you use security filters to limit a user's access to data in a table.
 You create security filters on table data.
 A security filter describes a set of records in a table that a user has permission to access.
 You can specify, for example, that a user can only read the records that contain information about a particular customer.
-This means that the user cannot access the records that contain information about other customers.
+In this way, the user can't access the records that contain information about other customers.
 For more information, see [Using Security Filters](/dynamics365/business-central/dev-itpro/security/security-filters) in the administration content.

 ## <a name="to-create-or-modify-a-permission-set"></a>To create or modify a permission set